Evaluation of Student Learning Outcomes of Field-Based Learning in Global Migrant Health

 - How can learnings from this course inform future experiential health learning initiatives within FHS and the university at large?

-Dissemination: Findings will be disseminated through meetings and dialogue with faculty and academic program leadership at the Faculty of Health Sciences (FHS), as well as with partners at the University of California, San Diego.
+Knowledge sharing: Findings will be disseminated through meetings and dialogue with faculty and academic program leadership at the Faculty of Health Sciences (FHS), as well as with partners at the University of California, San Diego.
 Results will also be shared in the broader community (e.g., social media, conference presentations).
 Findings will be shared as part of broader discussions within the FHS regarding the regularization and formalization of experiential learning opportunities within graduate and undergraduate curriculum, and will be presented to partners and colleagues at the University of California, San Diego School of Medicine.

-View all of Stephen Smith's ISTLD-funded projects:
+View Stephen Smith's ISTLD-funded projects:

 Evaluation of Student Learning Outcomes of Field-Based Learning in Global Migrant Health (G0263) - with Shira Goldenberg